QubitPi/java-code-review-guide-book/README.md

 already.
 I'm just trying to make Rick happy.
 You know, he is a perfectionism..."

 Hoping to end this little miserable infinity in the next code review, I continued to working on Rick's comment until I noticed one of his comments.
-I was more of like a "little-design-change & code-style" comment which didn't seem to change any code logic.
+It was more of like a "little-design-change & code-style" comment which didn't seem to change any code logic.
 But as I implement his proposed change, I spotted a bug.

 I sat back and thought about it for a while...